 - 5. Death Rocket.
 The Death Rocket acts similar to a Stone Thrower as described in main Rulebook, except it shoots D6 times per phase and hits inflicted on the target can be still saved by the armour with -1 modifier (as for handguns).
 The total number of Earthshakers and Death Rockets in the army is limited to 1 piece per 1000 points.
 If the roll for the number of shots comes up a 1, the Death Rocket has misfired and you must roll a D6 against the Death Rocket Misfire chart. - 6.
 Bolt Thrower.
 The Hobgoblin Bolt Thrower is a Bolt Thrower as described in main Rulebook. - 7.
 Great Taurus.
 Any character may be mounted on a Great Taurus.
 This mighty beast is fearsome to face on the battlefield.
-The Great Taurus causes terror and is able to fly.
-A Great Taurus may make a shooting attack with a range of 20cms if it joins a unit. - 8.
+The Great Taurus causes terror and is able to fly. - 8.
 Lammasu.
 The Lammasu is a magical creature trained to serve the Chaos Dwarfs.
 A Chaos Dwarf Sorcerer may be mounted on a Lammasu.
 A Lammasu is able to fly.
 In addition any hostile spell cast on a unit joined by the Lammasu may be dispelled on a roll of 4+ on a D6.
 (This acts like the Dwarf dispel except it only works when the Lammasu's unit is targeted). - 9.
 Sorcerer Lord.
 The General may be true Sorcerer Lord, maybe even one of the living ancestors from Zharr-Naggrund.
 Sorcerer Lord can cast spells like a Wizard and can carry a magic item restricted to a Wizard if desired.
 Once during the battle Sorcerer Lord can add +1 to the dice when attempting to cast a spell.
 The player must announce that the Sorcerer's special spell casting bonus is being used before rolling for the spell.